GLOBAL MARKETS-World equities fall on valuation fears, bonds gain

 "Bad news for the world is good news for the dollar," said Steven Englander, managing director and global head of G10 FX strategy at CitiFX in New York.
 "Once fears about the equity market intensified, they picked up a more conventional type of mode to buy the dollar."

 Brent oil futures gained slightly.
-Brent crude was up 16 cents at $107.62 a barrel.
-U.S. oil was up 77 cents at $104.16 a barrel.
-(Reporting by Herbert Lash; Additional reporting by Atul Prakash in London; Editing by Leslie Adler)
+Brent crude was up 25 cents at $107.71 a barrel.
+U.S. oil was up 71 cents at $104.11 a barrel.
+(Reporting by Herbert Lash; Additional reporting by Atul Prakash in London; Editing by Leslie Adler and Nick Zieminski)

 * 58.com announces agreement to raise US$200 million from Tencent for development of used goods trading platform Zhuan Zhuan